 The Governors review the reserve levels of the Academy annually.
 This review encompasses the nature of income and expenditure streams.
-During the year ended August 2022, the Governors determined the appropriate level of free reserves as no less than £100,000 or 2% of GAG whichever is the greater.
+During the year ended 31 August 2023, the Governors determined the appropriate level of free reserves as no less than £100,000 or 2% of GAG whichever is the greater.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The Academy's current level of revenue (spendable) reserves of £587,234 is significantly above the desired level, however, this resulted adjustments made during the previous Covid year where expenditure was delayed.
-Furthermore, the deficit inherited on conversion, deducted in arriving at this figure, is funded by way of a long-term loan from the Local Authority, and this sum reduces annually.
+The Academy's current level of revenue (spendable) reserves of £578,538 is significantly above the desired level, however, this follows delays in expenditure from recent years (including covid).
 The reserves this year includes figures for future commitments and projects.